Strengthen your foundation in the Montessori approach to education.

 As a Montessori teacher, you enrich children’s lives every day.
 Now expand your knowledge and experience through a holistic study of arts and humanities, education, business, science, and math.

-The bachelor's degree in Liberal Studies with a Concentration in Montessori Learning is your opportunity to grow your career.
-Our flexible, online accelerated degree-completion program is designed to meet the challenges of balancing work, family, and school.
+The bachelor's degree in liberal studies with a concentration in Montessori learning is your opportunity to grow your career.
+The Endicott College Van Loan School of Professional Studies' flexible, online, and accelerated degree-completion program is designed to meet the challenges of balancing work, family, and school.

 The bachelor's degree curriculum in liberal studies and psychology builds upon the education you already have as a Montessori educator, with an innovative online program that draws on arts and humanities, education, business, science, and math.